China plans to replace Hong Kong leader Lam with 'interim' chief executive: Financial Times

 In September, in response to a Reuters report about a recording of Lam saying she would step down if she could, she said she had never asked the Chinese government to let her resign to end the Chinese-ruled city’s political crisis.

-Hundreds of thousands of people have taken to the streets in Hong Kong since mid-June in sometimes violent protests against now-suspended draft legislation that could have seen people sent to mainland China for trial in Communist Party controlled courts.
+Hundreds of thousands of people have taken to the streets in Hong Kong since mid-June in violent protests against now-suspended draft legislation that could have seen people sent to mainland China for trial in Communist Party controlled courts.

+Although the bill was finally withdrawn, the protests have continued, defying police rulings banning them.

+China has denied the accusation it is eroding the freedoms granted in 1997, and has blamed foreign nations such as the United States and Britain for inciting unrest.

-Reporting by Mekhla Raina in Bengaluru; Editing by Chris Reese
+Reporting by Mekhla Raina in Bengaluru; Writing by Leslie Adler; Editing by Chris Reese